-Furthermore, slates that present three or more candidates were also to include candidates of both genders, as specifically indicated in the Shareholders' Meeting convocation notice.
-With regard to the Board of Directors election procedure, the Company's Articles of Association provide for a special "sliding" mechanism on slates: this comes into force in the event that the election does not produce the gender balance required by law.
+Furthermore, slates that present three or more candidates were also to include candidates of both genders, as specifically indicated in the shareholders' meetings convocation notice.
+With regard to the board of directors election procedure, the Company's Articles of Association provide for a special "sliding" mechanism on slates: this comes into force in the event that the election does not produce the gender balance required by law.

 Slates must list candidates in numerical order.
-Slates may be presented by shareholders who, individually or together with other shareholders, own at least 1% of the Company's share capital or an amount as established by CONSOB regulations (tangibly, given Poste Italiane's market capitalization as at the date of this Report, the required minimum is at least 1% of the Company's share capital).
-The lists must be deposited at the Company's registered office by the person who presents them, at least 25 days before the date of the Shareholders' Meeting called to resolve on the appointment of the members of the Board of Directors; they are then published by the Company on its website (www.posteitaliane.it) and made available to the public at the Company's registered office at least 21 days prior to the date of the Shareholders' Meeting, thereby ensuring a transparent procedure for the appointment of the Board of Directors.
+Slates may be presented by shareholders who, individually or together with other shareholders, own at least 1% of the Company's share capital or a lower amount as established by CONSOB regulations (in practical terms, given Poste Italiane's market capitalization as at the date of this Report, the required minimum is at least 0.5% of the Company's share capital).
+The lists must be deposited at the Company's registered office by the person who presents them, at least 25 days before the date of the shareholders' meetings called to resolve on the appointment of the members of the board of directors; they are then published by the Company on its website (www.posteitaliane.it) and made available to the public at the Company's registered office at least 21 days prior to the date of the shareholders' meetings, thereby ensuring a transparent procedure for the appointment of the board of directors.